 The Sony X95J is a 4k TV with an LED backlight and full-array local dimming feature.
 Released as part of Sony's 2021 BRAVIA XR lineup, it's Sony's flagship 4k LED model and replaces the Sony X950H.
 It delivers an impressive experience, with excellent peak brightness in HDR, an amazing local dimming feature, and amazing gradient handling.
 Like many flagship LED-backlit models from different brands, it has an additional filter layer that improves viewing angles, but this comes at the expense of contrast, which is a bit low for a VA TV.
 Like the Sony X90J, it can't quite display a wide color gamut, but we don't expect most people to notice this.
-It has variable refresh rate (VRR) support after a firmware update, but it can't be used at the same time as the local dimming.
+It also supports variable refresh rate technology, for a nearly tear-free gaming experience.

 The Sony X95J is a great TV for most uses.
 It's a great TV for watching movies in both SDR and HDR, as it's bright and has good contrast.
 It's bright enough to overcome glare, and it has surprisingly fair viewing angles, making it a very good choice for watching sports.
 Gamers will appreciate its low input lag, great response time, HDMI 2.1 support, and has variable refresh rate (VRR) support, but it doesn't support FreeSync.